 Supporting evidence from individual studies

-A replicated, controlled, site comparison study in 2006–2007 of 15 artificial water sources within a plantation and three natural wetland sites in North Carolina, USA (Vindigni et al 2009) found that artificial water sources of two types had higher bat activity than natural wetland sites.
+A replicated, controlled, site comparison study in 2006–2007 of 15 artificial water sources within a plantation and three natural wetland sites in North Carolina, USA (Vindigni et al. 2009) found that artificial water sources of two types had higher bat activity than natural wetland sites.
 Bat activity was higher at heliponds (201 bat passes/site/night) and drainage ditches (ditch interior: 61 bat passes/site/night; ditch edge: 60 bat passes/site/night) than at natural wetland sites (21 bat passes/site/night).
-Seven bat species were recorded (see original reference for data for individual species).
+Seven bat species were recorded (see original paper for data for individual species).
 Heliponds were small ponds (12 m x 24 m x 2.5 m deep) used by helicopters for the suppression of forest fires.
 Drainage ditches (1–2.5 m wide and 0.6–1.2 m deep) were positioned every 80–100 m within and along the edge of tree stands.
 The natural wetland (350 ha) was adjacent to the plantation.
 On each of 116 nights in June–July 2006 and 2007, bat activity was sampled simultaneously with bat detectors at two of four sites rotated in a random order (five heliponds, five ditch interiors, five ditch edges, three natural wetlands).

-A replicated, site comparison study in 2009 at seven ponds within vineyards in Landau, Germany (Stahlschmidt et al 2012) found that artificial retention ponds had similar or higher bat activity for three species groups than adjacent vineyards.
+A replicated, site comparison study in 2009 at seven ponds within vineyards in Landau, Germany (Stahlschmidt et al. 2012) found that artificial retention ponds had similar or higher bat activity for three species groups than adjacent vineyards.
 Activity of Pipistrellus spp. and Myotis spp. was higher over retention ponds (Pipistrellus: 1,421 bat passes/night; Myotis: 65 bat passes/night) than in nearby vineyards (Pipistrellus: 8 bat passes/night; Myotis: 3 bat passes/night), but the activity of Eptesicus and Nyctalus spp. did not differ significantly (ponds: 55 bat passes/night; vineyards: 14 bat passes/night).
 All seven retention ponds (0.1–1.3 ha) had bankside vegetation.
-At each of seven sites, bat activity was recorded using bat detectors and thermal infra-red imaging cameras simultaneously at the pond and at a vineyard site 80 m away for 8–9 full nights in June–August 2009.
+At each of seven sites, bat activity was recorded using bat detectors and thermal infrared imaging cameras simultaneously at the pond and at a vineyard site 80 m away for 8–9 full nights in June–August 2009.

-A replicated, paired sites study in 2010–2011 of 30 pairs of farmland sites in the Western Cape, South Africa (Sirami et al 2013) found that farm dams and ponds had higher bat activity but a similar number of bat species when compared with open grassland/crops, trees, vineyards or orchards.
-Total bat activity and the activity of all six bat species analysed was higher over farm dams and ponds than in open grassland/crops, trees, vineyards or orchards (data reported as statistical model results).
+A replicated, paired sites study in 2010–2011 of 30 pairs of farmland sites in the Western Cape, South Africa (Sirami et al. 2013) found that farm dams and ponds had higher overall bat activity but a similar number of bat species when compared with open grassland/crops, trees, vineyards or orchards.
+Overall bat activity and the activity of all six bat species analysed was higher over farm dams and ponds than in open grassland/crops, trees, vineyards or orchards (data reported as statistical model results).
 The activity of three bat species also increased with dam/pond size.
 The number of bat species recorded did not differ significantly between dams/ponds and other habitat types or with dam/pond size (data reported as statistical model results).
 Three sampling points were surveyed at each site including a farm dam or stock pond (0.1–172 ha in size) and two other habitats (open grassland/crops, trees, vineyards or orchards).
-A bat detector was deployed for 4.5 hours from sunset for two or more nights at each sampling point between November 2010 and April 2011.
+A bat detector was deployed for 4.5 h from sunset for two or more nights at each sampling point between November 2010 and April 2011.

 A replicated, site comparison study in 2005–2006 of six cattle ponds in a pine-oak forest reserve in Mexico (López-González et al 2016) found that three of six ponds had higher bat activity than surrounding habitats during the dry season, but activity was similar over ponds and surrounding forest and meadows in the rainy season.
-At three sites, bat activity was significantly higher over ponds than along transects up to 500 m away during the dry season (data reported as statistical model results).
+At three sites, bat activity was higher over ponds than along transects up to 500 m away during the dry season (data reported as statistical model results).
 However, during the rainy season, bat activity was similar over ponds and along transects.
 One other site had similar bat activity at ponds and transects in both dry and rainy seasons.
 Two other sites had variable or little bat activity with no obvious pattern.
-Nine bat species were recorded (see original reference for data for individual species).
+Nine bat species were recorded (see original paper for data for individual species).
 The ponds were constructed to provide water for cattle.
 They were naturally recharged during the rainy season and varied in size (dry season: 0–12,450 m2; rainy season: 600–19,790 m2).
-Bat detectors recorded bat activity for three hours from sunset during two consecutive nights at each pond and along transects up to 500 m perpendicular to the ponds.
+Bat detectors recorded bat activity for 3 h from sunset during two consecutive nights at each pond and along transects up to 500 m perpendicular to the ponds.
 Surveys were repeated in the dry spring and rainy summer seasons in 2005 and 2006.